next-exp/sw-docs/docs/source/isaura.rst

 An excellent topological discrimination between signal and background (thanks to the usage of a gaseous medium inside the TPC) is one of the fundamental trademarks of the NEXT experiment.
 That is achievable thanks to the exploitation of the so-called **blobs**.
 They are defined as imaginary 3D spheres located around both ends of each track.
 Their energy is an excellent tool to investigate whether there has been a large and sudden energy deposition in the track extreme (i.e. *Bragg peak*, indicating the stopping point of a charged particle) or not (starting point of its trajectory).
 Therefore, that will be a crucial stage within the reconstruction chain, since if it is performed correctly, it will allow separating double-electron (such as the double-beta signal) from single-electron (the majority of backgrounds) tracks.

-In order to achieve that, it is necessary to
+In order to achieve that, it is necessary to:

- #. separate the different tracks that may form the event (event connectivity)
+ #. separate the different tracks that may form the event (event connectivity),
- #. find the extremes for each of them, to obtain the blob center position
+ #. find the extremes for each of them, to obtain the blob center position,
- #. compute the energy around these points
+ #. compute the energy around these points.

 The following subsections explain each of these processes in detail.